 Carmine J. NapolitanoChief Executive Officer

-Carmine “CJ” Napolitano is the CEO of Electric Cloud, the leader in DevOps release automation.
+Carmine “CJ” Napolitano is the CEO of Electric Cloud and the DevOps leader.
 Mr. Napolitano has over 25 years of experience in general, financial, and technology management in public and private companies.
 He has completed over $500MM in financial transactions including an IPO, 3 exits, and over a dozen financings.
 He has been part of industry leading teams at Paradata, Blekko, Computer Access Technologies, LeCroy, Centric Software, and Wavefront Technologies.
 These companies all pioneered new markets and in some cases were ahead of their time.

 Mr. Napolitano earned his MBA from New York University, and BS in Mechanical Engineering from the University of California, Santa Barbara.